BubiniB/bazinga/README.md

   The rules area has been created in case players are not familiar with how the game works or simply because they want to refresh their memory.
 With the link in the header, players can skip past the game if they want to read the rules first, alternatively scroll down and check on the rules after they have started the game.

   The rules section starts with a quote from "The Big Bang Theory" where Sheldon explains the rules, followed by an image, which shows how the different choices affect each other.
 These are more meant as gimmicks, as they can be hard to follow but help increase the feel of the page.
 I have also added a table to make the rules clearer to read.
+In the table the icons from the buttons were added so that players recognize the choices.

   ![Rules area: quote and image](/assets/images/readme-img/rules-area-1.png)
   ![Rules area: table](/assets/images/readme-img/rules-area-2.png)